wp-plugins/miniorange-login-openid/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Secure Single Sign On (SSO) using miniOrange OpenID authentication for WordPress.
-Wide range of 2-factor authentication methods available which also supports adaptive authentication(risk based access).
+Secure Single Sign On (SSO) using miniOrange OpenID Connect for WordPress.
 == Description ==

 miniOrange login plugin as widget provides secure login and Single Sign On (SSO) using OpenId Connect protocol. miniOrange not only supports authentication using password, it also supports a wide range of 2-factor authentication methods.